• What is Copywriting?

 So you need a picture.
 But what kind of picture?

-First, they need to be clear.
 Grainy pictures look unprofessional and a little bit seedy.
-(Definitely no the message you’re looking to send.)
+(Definitely not the message you’re looking to send.)
+People need to see that they’re dealing with a real human!

 Now, your own personal brand comes into play here a bit, too.
 If you’re a friendly/quirky/goofy/etc. person, or if you have hobbies or other pastimes that make you memorable, you might want to include a shot of you with that style or in that activity, too.
 However, that should be a secondary shot.